microchip-pic-avr-solutions/epc9153-power-sync-buck-acmc/readme.md

 i) Suspend/Error
 If the power controller is shut down and reset by external commands (e.g. fault handler detecting a fault condition or through user-interaction), the state machine is switching into the SUSPEND state, which disables the PWM outputs and control loop execution, clears the control histories and resets the state machine back to RESET

-##### 2) Cycle-by-Cycle Voltage Control Loop
+##### 2) Cycle-by-Cycle Control Loop

-This firmware uses a two digital type II controllers to close the feedback loop in average current mode control.
-The two loops in the average current mode control are the current loop and voltage loop.
-The EPC9153 board is controlled by the outer voltage loop providing a reference to the inner average current loop.
-These digital loops read the most recent ADC sample of the output current and output voltage, then process the derived values through digital compensation filters.
-The numeric output is checked and, when necessary, clamped to user-defined minimum/maximum thresholds before being written to the PWM duty cycle register.
+This firmware uses two digital type II controllers to close the feedback loop in average current mode control.
+The controller is comprised of two cascaded loops.
+The outer voltage feedback loop determines the output voltage error and calculates the required reference for the inner average current feedback loop.
+The inner average current loop determines the most recent deviation between the new reference and most recent feedback signal and adjusts the PWM duty cycle to meet the power demand and correct the output voltage error.
+The numeric output of each loop is checked against defined minima and maxima thresholds and, when necessary, clamped to these user-defined thresholds to protect the hardware and prevent loop saturation.

 <p>
   <center>